tcltk/tcl/doc/markdown/open.md

 ## Error codes (Windows only)

-A lot of different errors may occur during serial read operations or during event polling in background.
+A lot of different errors may occur during serial read operations or during event polling in the background.
 The external device may have been switched off, the data lines may be noisy, system buffers may overrun or your mode settings may be wrong.
 That is why a reliable software should always [catch] serial read operations.
 In cases of an error Tcl returns a general file I/O error.
 Then [fconfigure] **-lasterror** may help to locate the problem.
 The following error codes may be returned.

 **RXOVER**
 : Windows input buffer overrun.
 The data comes faster than your scripts reads it or your system is overloaded.
 Use [fconfigure] **-sysbuffer** to avoid a temporary bottleneck and/or make your script faster.